-The laboratory of Molecular Physiology and Neurobiology investigates the properties of cardiac ion channels.
-Our main project concerns the pacemaker ("funny") If current, first described in the pacemaker cells of the sinoatrial node (SAN) (Brown, DiFrancesco & Noble, 1979, Nature 280, 235) and later characterized in cardiac myocytes and neurons.
+The PaceLab laboratory investigates the properties of cardiac ion channels.
+Our main project concerns the pacemaker ("funny") If current, first described in the pacemaker cells of the sinoatrial node (SAN) (Brown, DiFrancesco & Noble, 1979) and later characterized in cardiac myocytes and neurons.

-Our laboratory uses the most recent techniques of electrophysiology, biochemistry, immunofluorescence, molecular and cellular biology and other techniques, to investigate basic and complex features of HCN channels and potential translational applications.
+Our laboratory applies the most advanced techniques of electrophysiology, biochemistry, immunofluorescence, molecular and cellular biology and other techniques, to investigate basic and complex features of HCN channels and potential translational applications.

 Genetics of pacemaker channel diseases

 Cardiac diseases associated with rhythm disorders are among the major causes of morbidity and mortality in western countries.
 Rhythm disorders can be caused typically by genetic mutations of ion channels involved in cardiomyocyte’s electrical activity.

 Given the role of the If current in pacemaker activity, it is no surprise that dysfunctional mutations of HCN4 channels (the molecular components of native funny channels) can lead to arrhythmias.
 Indeed, several HCN4 mutations have been identified in patients with alterations of cardiac rhythm (DiFrancesco 2013).
 Identified arrhythmias can be complex and include tachy-brady syndrome, AV-block, atrial fibrillation, chronotropic incompetence and others, but the majority of reported mutations are loss-of-function (i.e., leading to reduced channel contribution to pacemaker activity) and are associated with bradycardia, in agreement with the funny channel role in rate control.